Authentication

 Token Rotation

-- Update your services with the new token
+- Update your agents with the new token and redeploy them.

 Error Responses